unoplatform/uno/.github/ISSUE_TEMPLATE/bug-report.md

 Yes / No

 To make sure this is an Uno Platform specific issue, try running your sample application on Windows using the UWP or WinUI project.
-If it does not work as well, it may be a Windows issue or it may be a documentation issue.
+If it does not work on Windows either, it may be a

+Windows issue or it may be a documentation issue.
 In this case, open a discussion instead: https://github.com/unoplatform/uno/discussions
 -->